If you’re looking for an efficient, well-insulated, robust 12-volt compressor refrigerator for van life, I highly recommend the ARB fridge.

 These portable refrigerators are a tough and durable powder-coated zinc steel cabinet, injection-molded base and removable lid and strong steel handles.

-My 37 quart ARB fridge weighs 45 pounds when it’s empty.
+My 37 quart ARB refrigerator weighs 45 pounds when it’s empty.

 The battery monitor ensures the fridge won’t drain your battery